 The assignment will be handed in a week before the final day.
 We’ll discuss the results of the assignments in detail.

 The teachers of the Data Science training course

 This Master of Data Science training course is taught by Bert van der Zee, Dick Pouw MBA, and Daan van Beek MSc.
 Together, they have over 70 years of experience in the field, and they teach at various universities and colleges, including TIAS, the School for Business & Society, as well as teaching masterclasses all over the world.

 The example of the Amsterdam Police Department perfectly illustrates how Data Science doesn’t stop at the technology.
 The PD’s first Data Science project plotted patrol routes for officers where the odds of catching criminals red-handed was the highest.
 Although the officers seemed enthusiastic about the solution, they didn’t initially accept it.
 They kept patrolling the way they always did.
 Striving for data perfection without considering user acceptance is like buying a 24-carat diamond ring that no one wears.

-Interactive Data Science training
+Interactive Data Science & AI training course

 The Passionned Academy training is highly rated, thanks in no small part to its interactive nature.
 Every day offers plenty of room for participants to exchange experiences and cases.
 The practical assignment creates an ideal combination of practice and theory.